badproject/pcrtt/README.md

 # About
-"PCRTT" is a posix compliant port of the csa colibri toolchain tool.
+"PCRTT" is a posix compliant port of the CSA-Rainbow-Table-Tool from colibri.

 # Work in progress.
 There is nothing working out of the box.